canonical/mlflow-operator/docs/how-to/deploy/deploy-mlflow-kubeflow-eks.rst

 See `Resource Dispatcher <https://github.com/canonical/resource-dispatcher>`_ for more details.

-Then, relate the Resource dispatcher to MLflow:
+Then, relate the Resource dispatcher to Charmed MLflow as follows:

 .. code-block:: bash

    juju integrate mlflow-server:secrets resource-dispatcher:secrets
    juju integrate mlflow-server:pod-defaults resource-dispatcher:pod-defaults

-To deploy sorted MLflow models using KServe, create the required relations as follows:
+To deploy MLflow models using KServe, create the required relations as follows:

 .. code-block:: bash